stman3/QuickTranslate/README.md

 QuickTranslate is a simple Electron application that allows you to quickly translate clipboard content.
 It utilizes Google Translate for the translation.

-## Features

-- Automatically detects changes in the clipboard and translates the content.
-- Shows both the original clipboard content and the translated text side by side.
-- Minimalistic user interface.

 ## Getting Started